Jack McDevitt

 Jack McDevitt (born April 14, 1935) is an American science fiction author whose novels frequently deal with attempts to make contact with alien races, and with archaeology or xenoarchaeology.
-Most of his books follow either superluminal pilot Priscilla "Hutch" Hutchins or galactic relic hunters Alex Benedict and Chase Kolpath.
+Most of his books concern either galactic relic hunters Alex Benedict and Chase Kolpath or superluminal space pilot Priscilla "Hutch" Hutchins.
 McDevitt has received numerous nominations for Hugo, Nebula, and John W. Campbell awards.
 Seeker won the 2006 Nebula Award for Best Novel.

-McDevitt's first published story was "The Emerson Effect" in The Twilight Zone Magazine in 1981.
+McDevitt's first story published was "The Emerson Effect" in The Twilight Zone Magazine in 1981.

 Biography

-McDevitt went to La Salle University, where a short story of his won the annual Freshman Short Story Contest and was published in the school's literary magazine, Four Quarters.
+McDevitt attended La Salle University, where a short story of his won the annual Freshman Short Story Contest and was published in the school's literary magazine, Four Quarters.
 As McDevitt explained in an interview:

 I was on my way.
 Then I read David Copperfield and realized I could never write at that level, and therefore I should find something else to do.
 I joined the Navy, drove a cab, became an English teacher, took a customs inspector's job on the northern border, and didn't write another word for a quarter-century.

 McDevitt received a master's degree in literature from Wesleyan University in 1971.
-He returned to writing when his wife, Maureen, encouraged him to try his hand at it in 1980.
+He resumed writing when his wife, Maureen, encouraged him to try it in 1980.
 As of 2007, McDevitt lives near Brunswick, Georgia.
 In 2005, he donated his archive to the department of Rare Books and Special Collections at Northern Illinois University.
 The novel Seeker won the 2006 Nebula Award for Best Novel, given by the Science Fiction and Fantasy Writers of America.
-He has been nominated for the Nebula Award sixteen times; Seeker is his only win.
+He has been nominated for the Nebula Award sixteen times; his only win was for Seeker.